 5 Lessons Learned After Three Years of Online Dating

 This January marks the 3rd anniversary of my first online dating profile.
 While I have created, deleted, updated, and forgetten about a handful of profiles in that time, I have certainly learned a lot.
-From bad dates to lasting friendships and thousands of messages received, I’ve had my fair share of online dating turned IRL encounters.
+From bad dates to lasting friendships and loads of messages received, I’ve had my fair share of online dating turned IRL encounters.
 In honor of passing the three year milestone, I’ve compiled a list of things I’ve learned and what I do differently today.

 Be as honest as possible.
 No one gains anything from you trying to hide certain aspects of yourself.
 If you’re not looking for someone with kids and that’s a dealbreaker for you, make sure to explain that in your profile.
 It saves you the trouble of filtering those people out, but more importantly it saves them the time and effort of messaging you.
 If you’ve gained some weight over the past year, don’t try to fool anyone with old photos.
 It’s okay to be you and sharing your preferences up front is best.